 DB Group uses a comprehensive range of quantitative methodologies for assessing and managing risks.
 As a matter of policy, DB Group continually assesses the appropriateness and the reliability of its quantitative tools and metrics in light of the DB Group's changing risk environment.
 Some of these tools are common to a number of risk categories, while others are tailored to the particular features of specific risk categories.
-The advanced internal tools and metrics the DB Group currently uses to measure, manage and report its risk are:
+The advanced internal tools and metrics the DB Group currently uses to measure, manage and report its risk are detailed in the following sub-sections.